BornToBeRoot/NETworkManager/docs/Documentation/01_Application/12_AWSSessionManager.md

 <details markdown="block">
   <summary>Example IAM role / instance profile</summary>

-{: .note }
-Here you can find an example of how to configure the IAM role / instance profile to access the instance with AWS Systems Manager Session Manager.

 {: .warning }
-This is an example and may not be suitable for a production environment.
+This is an example of an IAM role/instance profile that allows access from AWS Systems Manager Session Manager to the instance and may not be suitable for a production environment.

 Create a new IAM role/instance profile with the following content: